Nicolercc/project-budgeting-app-BE/README.md

 ### Description

-> The Budgetting app Backend is a server-side component of the Budgtr application.
+> The Budgetting app Backend is a server-side component of the Budgetting application.
 It provides functionality for managing financial transactions and user accounts.
 Follow these steps to install and run the backend:

 ---